-Despite the Subaru Outback being a relatively trustworthy vehicle, the crossover car/SUV still does have some pretty major caveats.
-Potential buyers should be aware of some of the drawbacks of this long trusted vehicle.
+Despite the Subaru Outback being a relatively trustworthy and reliable vehicle, this three-faced car/SUV/wagon still does have some pretty major caveats that car buyers who are considering choosing this crossover vehicle, should consider.
+Potential buyers of a used Subaru Outback should be aware of some of the drawbacks of the engine, gearbox and other issues that we identify.

-The lineage for the Outback is a strong on, but with a new design and updated tech, the new Subaru Outback 2020 may have some flaws that have manifested in the line of one of the most popular practical crossover SUV’s on the market.
+The lineage for the Outback is a strong one, but with a new design for 2020 and updated tech, the new Subaru Outback 2020 may have some flaws that have been manifested in the line of one of the most popular practical crossover SUV’s on the market.

-It is an insanely difficult task to replace headlight bulbs in the Subaru Outback.
-When attempting to replace the main-beam headlight bulbs, the car must be jacked up and the front wheels must be removed.
-Then, the wheel arch panels must be removed to gain access to the back of the headlights just to replace a broken bulb.
-This is a sad but true statement about the Subaru Outback and it is a common lament by Subaru owners and Subaru mechanics the world over.
-When they discover how much labor must go into performing such a simple task of replacing a bulb, owners are shocked.
-The problem speaks to a fundamental design flaw that Fuji industries cannot seem to resolve and ends up costing Outback owners a small fortune in labor costs every time a bulb blows.
-Even worse, an Outback owner cannot do this themselves unless they have half a day available to spend messing around with a jack and an impact driver.
+This sad-but-true lament about the Subaru Outback has frustrated Subaru owners and Subaru mechanics the world over.
+When they discover just how much labor must go into performing such a simple task of replacing a headlight bulb, Outback owners are genuinely shocked.
+The problem speaks to a fundamental design flaw that Fuji industries cannot seem to resolve and it ends up costing Outback owners a small fortune in labor costs every time a bulb blows.
+Even worse, an Outback owner cannot even do this task themselves unless they have half a day available to spend messing around with a jack, an impact driver and some very small hands.
+They will also need a great deal of patience.

 2 – Headlight Bulb Burnouts

-Somewhat connected to first problem, the Subaru Outback also has a problem with the ‘auto’ light setting, which compounds the bulb replacement access problem above by burning out the headlights prematurely.
-Whenever daylight gets a little dim (like driving through a tunnel, or in the shade), the headlights instantly come on and then off again as soon as light improves.
-Most cars avoid immediate response on this, but the Outback will keep rapidly flicking the lights off and then back on when light changes, until the bulbs finally burn out and then it is time for the wheels to come off for a full bulb replacement.
-The poor headlights are an Achilles Heel for the Subaru Outback.
+In a related problem, the Subaru Outback also has a problem with the ‘auto’ light setting.
+The use of this light setting on the dash can compound the bulb replacement problem (identified above) by actually burning out the headlights prematurely.
+Whenever daylight comes into the light sensor on the dash, the onboard computer decides whether the lights should be on or off.
+If the light gets a little dim (like driving through a tunnel, or in the shade), the headlights will instantly come on, but then immediately off again as soon as light improves.
+If the Subaru Outback is driven through a light-dark-light scenario, e.g. at sunset, then the computer will start flashing the vehicle lights like a proverbial disco ball.
+Most cars avoid immediate response in their software to avoid excessive wear on the headlamp bulbs, but the Subaru Outback will just keep rapidly flicking the headlights off and then back on when the daylight changes.
+Incandescent bulbs do not like this and will burn out quickly.
+The Outback system will keep doing this until the bulbs finally burn out and then it is time for the wheels to come off for a full bulb replacement.
+The poor headlight management system on the Outback is clearly one of its Achilles Heel’s and the software has not been updated by Subaru.

 3 – Subaru Outbacks Often Require Proprietary Parts